2011–12 NHL season: NHL awards

 Awards were presented at the NHL Awards ceremony, held in Las Vegas, Nevada, on June 20, 2012.
 Finalists for voted awards are announced during the playoffs and winners are presented at the award ceremony.
 Voting concluded immediately after the end of the regular season.
 The Presidents' Trophy, the Prince of Wales Trophy and Clarence S. Campbell Bowl are not presented at the awards ceremony.
-The Lester Patrick Trophy is announced during the summer and presented in the fall.